The Ultimate 4 Day Singapore Itinerary

 There are a lot of delicious and famous dishes to try in Singapore!
 Chilli crab and black pepper crab are some of the most popular dishes, and both are a must-try.

-Long Beach Seafood is a great place to try these dishes.
+Long Beach Seafood is highly recommended, and dining here is one of the best things to do in Singapore in 4 days!
 They have multiple locations across Singapore, including one in Dempsey near the Botanic Gardens.
 Many say their black pepper crab is the best in the city.
-They also serve chilli crab and a range of other meat, fish, and vegetable dishes.
+They also serve chili crab and a range of other meat, fish, and vegetable dishes.

 Alternatively, try Jumbo Seafood.
-Their chilli crab is award-winning, and they also serve a vast selection of other seafood and Singaporean dishes.
+The chili crab is award-winning, and there are many other seafood and Singaporean dishes to order.

 Clarke Quay & Boat Quay